-- Meet with the leader to understand the approach to learning and what should be seen in classrooms.
-Visit classrooms with the leader.
+- Meet with the subject leader to understand the approach to learning and what should be seen in classrooms.
+Visit classrooms with the subject leader.
 Look at books and talk to children.
 Did you see what was expected?
 Are resources supporting learning?
-What are other adults doing?
-How are pupils behaving? - Speak to the leader to ask what action has been taken in relation to their current action plan.
+What are adults in the classroom doing?
+How are pupils behaving?
+Check your perceptions with the subject leader. - Speak to the subject leader to ask what action has been taken in relation to their current action plan.
 Have any notes of visit from the central team influenced such plans? - What training have staff had and how is the impact being measured? - For reading, observe children being heard read and talk to the staff with the children.
 How do the books they have help them make progress?